Philodendron Varieties: 57 Different Types of Philodendron

 The green marbled look of its foliage makes it a popular choice for many plant lovers.
 Although, if your Paraiso Verde begins to revert to dark green, it indicates that it is not receiving enough indirect light.
 Move it closer to a light source without putting it in direct sunlight to avoid scorching its leaves.

-The Paraiso Verde is compact enough to keep indoors and will only reach approximately 15 inches tall while reaching up to 23 inches wide.
+Paraiso Verde is compact enough to keep indoors and will only reach approximately 15 inches tall while reaching up to 23 inches wide.
 Although rare, this Philodendron may produce green-white spathe flowers.

 Pastazanum

-Native to Columbia, Ecuador, and Peru, the Pastazanum is a rare Philodendron variety that many plant lovers want to add to their collection.
+Native to Columbia, Ecuador, and Peru, Pastazanum is a rare Philodendron variety that many plant lovers want to add to their collection.
 This plant is a crawler as the rhizome grows horizontally while the leaf stems grow vertically from there.
 This feature is distinctly different than other vining Philodendrons.

 Its leaves are glossy and bright green with visible, attractive texture showcasing white veins that make the heart-shaped foliage characteristic of many Philodendron varieties.
 A happy and healthy Pastazanum will have leaves two feet wide.

-The flower from the Pastazanum is a sizeable reddish leaf that adapts as a one-petal flower, measuring four to six inches long.
+The flower from Pastazanum is a sizeable reddish leaf that adapts as a one-petal flower, measuring four to six inches long.

 Patriciae

-The Patriciae is an outstanding exotic Philodendron plant that will take your breath away.
+The Patriciae philodendron is an outstanding exotic plant that will take your breath away.
 Characterized by its dark, intense color and rippled-textured leaves, this Columbia native is sought after by many plant lovers.

 Its unique foliage can turn heads, although it can be difficult to find at your local nursery.
 Once you find one, though, it is a glorious addition, as it is low-maintenance and adapts well to various environments, within reason.

-The colorful spathes on the Patriciae first emerge as green, then change to white-pink hues.
+The colorful spathes on Patriciae first emerge as green, then change to white-pink hues.
 Finally, it evolves to pinkish-red as the spathe unfurls for a spectacular showing as it grows and matures.
-However, these flowers will take up to five years to emerge, as the Patriciae needs to fully mature.
+However, these flowers will take up to five years to emerge, as Patriciae needs to fully mature.

 Pedatum

-Also known as the Oak Leaf Philodendron plant, the Pedatum produces uniquely exotic evergreen leaves to add a tropical feel to any space.
+Also known as the Oak Leaf Philodendron plant, Pedatum produces uniquely exotic evergreen leaves to add a tropical feel to any space.
 Native to South America, this Philodendron variety is a climbing type that can reach up to three meters when living in optimal conditions.

 These plants rarely flower indoors, but plant lovers will see brownish-green spathes on the leaf stems if they do.
 Its leaves are multiple lobes and resemble an oak, hence the alternative name.
 Its waxy leaves can grow up to 14 inches long, although they will typically be around six or eight inches when grown indoors.

-The Pedatum leaves are typically a bright green color with flecks of maroon coloring and display more maroon underneath.
+Pedatum leaves are typically a bright green color with flecks of maroon coloring and display more maroon underneath.

 Pink Princess

-This Erubescens plant can remain a compact indoor tropical plant, reaching two to four feet at maturity, making it an attractive size for even small spaces.
+This plant can remain a compact indoor tropical plant, reaching two to four feet at maturity, making it an attractive size for even small spaces.
 Consequently, it requires bright indirect lighting or may lose some pink variegation.
 New leaves appear dark green with white variegation, eventually turning pink.

 You would think that the flowers would be equally stunning with such beautiful leaves.
 However, like other Philodendron varieties, the Pink Princess flowers are standard green and white, mainly for reproduction and not for show.